SpeeedyAtGithub/4w55.github.io/README.md

 Can be held in buckets.
 Frog type dependent on which temperature a tadpole grows in.
 This mob has 3 variants, tropical, temperate, and tundra.

-  .Warden
+  Warden

 Spawns in the new Deep Dark biome, including within Deep Dark Cities.
 The first fully blind mob (bats, despite relying almost exclusively on echolocation, still have basic eyesight).
 Has a sense of smell.
 It detects a player who gets too close, regardless if they made any vibrations.
 Has a sense of vibration.
 When sensing movement, it moves toward the source of the movement.
-It follows and attacks players, mobs, and other entities that make vibrations.[note 1]
+It follows and attacks players, mobs, and other entities that make vibrations.
 It does not attack other Wardens.
 When attacked, it path finds toward the player.
 Seems to follow the same rules as the Sculk Sensor when detecting noise.